 You must consider temperature ratings to avoid leaks and material failure.

-- High temperatures can cause sealant breakdown and leaks if you use non-standard materials.
+- High temperatures can accelerate sealant breakdown and leakage if the wrong compound is used.

 Summary: